michaelklishin/quartzite/README.md

 ## Supported Clojure versions

 Quartzite is built from the ground up for Clojure 1.3 and up.
+The most recent release is always recommended.

 ## Maven Artifacts